shaymeister/einherjar/README.md

 Now you can run einherjar using "python3 einherjar <-options>" or "./einherjar.py <-options>"

 # Usage
-The program will automatically default to importing data from the sample-data.csv file -Matplotlib will be "disabled"
--The exportData function will be "disabled"
--The skimmed exportation of data will also be "disabled" -The program also required the specification of the columns that contain the various data types One that contains the query enacted upon the database One that holds the duration of said query
+The program will automatically default to importing data from the postgresql-Thu.csv file -The program also required the specification of the columns that contain the various data types One that contains the query enacted upon the database One that holds the duration of said query